The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Examples

-In the wave-function plots shown below\footnote{ Right plots of Figs.~\ref{fig_comp_KIN_0} to~\ref{fig_comp_KIN_2} and all of the plots of Figs.~\ref{fig_fi_comp_KIN_0} to~\ref{fig_fi_comp_KIN_2}.}, we show with dashed lines the analytic solutions using the \emph{non-relativistic} kinetic term with a Coulomb potential, whereas the solid lines are those computed via the \texttt{quantumfdtd} program.
-We use $N=64$ points in each direction.
-The analytic solutions are the well known eigen-solutions of the Hydrogen atom,
+In the wave-function plots shown below in Figs.~\ref{fig:wf_comp_KIN_0} to~\ref{fig:wf_comp_KIN_2}, we show with dashed lines the analytic solutions using the \emph{non-relativistic} kinetic term with a Coulomb potential, whereas the solid lines are those computed via the \texttt{quantumfdtd} program.
+We use $N = 64$ points in each direction.
+The analytic solutions are the well known eigen-states of the Hydrogen atom, $\Psi(\vec{r}) = R(r) Y(\Omega)$, with